KittenLord/summaries/rfc9110-HTTP-Semantics.md

 Can be used in any HTTP response.
 Semantics are defined by the authentication scheme indicated by the Authorization header of the corresponding request

-A proxy must not (MUST NOT? not specified) modify
+A proxy must not (MUST NOT? not capitalized in the original) modify

 Can be sent as a trailer field if the authentication scheme explicitly allows